1 Part Course |

 A majestic view of the famous Millennium Bridge in London with people walking across it

-A Brief History of EOTs
+EOT Course: A Brief History

-• What is an EOT? - The view from 30,000 feet.
+• What is an EOT?
+The view from 30,000 feet

-• The recent consultation on EOTs and its result, if known.
+• The recent consultation on EOTs and its result, if known

 • What are the potential exit routes for the owner and why might an EOT be appropriate?